Texas A&M vs. Penn State: Odds, spread, over/under - November 23

 Texas A&M vs. Penn State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed at several sportsbooks.

 |Favorite